-Below, is a listing of suggestions to try if your new video card is not being auto-detected and you have an on-board video card.
+Below, is a listing of suggestions to try if your new video card is not auto-detected and you have an onboard video adapter.

-- When plugging in the monitor, make sure the cable is being connected to the new video card and not the onboard video card.
+- When plugging in the monitor, make sure the cable goes to the new video card and not the onboard.

-- Verify with the computer's documentation or the manufacturer that there are no jumpers to disable the on-board or setting in CMOS setup.
-Today, with most modern computers the computer should automatically disable the onboard video card when a new video card is installed.
+- Verify with the computer's documentation or the manufacturer that there are no jumpers to disable the onboard video adapter or required settings changes in CMOS setup.
+Nearly all modern computers automatically disable the onboard video when a card is installed.

-- If none of the above recommendations resolve your issue, it is recommended that you contact the computer manufacturer for additional help and recommendations.
+- If none of the above recommendations resolve your issue, we recommend you contact the manufacturer of your computer or video card.

-Tip: When purchasing a video card for a computer that has on-board video, it is highly recommended that you do not purchase the same brand of video card that came pre-installed.
-This is a common reason why the on-board video card may not be disabled automatically.
+When purchasing a video card for a computer with onboard video, we recommend buying a brand of video card that's different than that which came pre-installed.
+Having two video adapters from the same manufacturer is a common reason why the onboard video card may not be disabled automatically.